jdmartinez1062/Tic-Tac-Toe/README.md

   #### Two Players
 1. After executing the game input `2`.
-3. Each player select the position they want to play, as done in the One Player case.
+3. Each player selects the position they want to play, as done in the One Player case.

 ## Contact